Graylog2/graylog2-images/ova/README.md

 ### Configuration

 You can login to the console of the appliance with username and password `ubuntu`.
-Using `sudo` you can set a couple of options through `graylog2-ctl` without touching actual configuration files.
+You can set a couple of configuration options through the build-in `graylog2-ctl` command.
+You need super-user permissions to perform an actual change so don't forget the `sudo`.

 | Command | Configuration Option |
 |---------|----------------------|